Intent – What we are trying to achieve?

 Implementation – How will we achieve this?

-Planning : Teachers will plan weekly RE lessons based on the current Derbyshire Agreed Syllabus which is being implemented in 2020 and will be in place until its review in 2025.
+Planning : Teachers will plan weekly RE lessons based on the current Derbyshire Agreed Syllabus which was implemented in 2020 and will be in place until its review in 2025.
 The syllabus sets out the questions to be asked to encourage the children to enquire, investigate and respond.
 It also sets out which religions are to be covered and at which ages these lessons should be taught.

 Whole Class Teaching: This will ensure all children receive the same opportunities.
 Learning intention questions will be shared at the start of each RE session.
 Key vocabulary is shared and discussed so every child knows the appropriate vocabulary for the lesson.